mosunav/luxoft-challenge/README.md

 Required: `filters[keywords]` - a space-separated string of search terms
 Optional: `page[limit]` - an integer that sets requested maximum result count
-Optional: `page[offset]` - an integer that sets the index of the first result (Example: a “third page” of 8 results would have limit of 8, offset of 16)
+Optional: `page[offset]` - an integer that sets the index of the first result (Example: a "third page" of 8 results would have a limit of 8, offset of 16)

 ##### GET Single Rental
 *URL* GET [https://odc-search-staging.herokuapp.com/rentals/<RENTAL_ID>](https://odc-search-staging.herokuapp.com/rentals/2000)